 For those unfamiliar with it, Swahili, also known as Kiswahili, is a Bantu language and is the first language of the Swahili people.
 It is also a “lingua franca” of the African Great Lakes region.

-For the Star Trek fans amongst my Citizens, you should also know that lieutenant Uhura spoke fluent Swahili!
+, you should also know that lieutenant Uhura spoke fluent Swahili!

 Swahili has become a second language spoken by tens of millions in three African Great Lakes countries (Tanzania, Kenya, and the Democratic Republic of the Congo (DRC)) where it is an official or national language.
 In 2016 it was made a compulsory subject in all Kenyan schools.
 Swahili speakers may actually number up to as many as 120 to 150 million.